hashicorp/terraform/website/docs/commands/init.html.markdown

 is consulted, which prevents Terraform from making requests to the plugin repository or looking for plugins in other local directories.

-In case you only want to override specific providers and have Terraform download all other providers from the plugin repository, you can place those specific provider plugins in a `terraform.d/plugins/os_arch/` directory inside the working directory (e.g. `terraform.d/plugins/darwin_amd64/` on Mac OS X).
-Upon `init` Terraform will then use all providers found in this directory and download all missing providers from the plugin repository.
+Custom plugins can be used along with automatically installed plugins by placing them in `terraform.d/plugins/OS_ARCH/` inside the directory being initialized.
+Plugins found here will take precedence if they meet the required constraints in the configuration.
+The `init` command will continue to automatically download other plugins as needed.

 When plugins are automatically downloaded and installed, by default the contents are verified against an official HashiCorp release signature to